German cruiser Admiral Graf Spee: Scuttling

-After arriving in port, the wounded crewmen were taken to local hospitals and the dead were buried with full military honors.
+The wounded crewmen were taken to local hospitals and the dead were buried with full military honors after arriving in port.
 Captive Allied seamen, consisting of 6 captains, 9 chief engineers, 25 officers, and 21 seamen still aboard the ship, were released.
 Repairs necessary to make the ship seaworthy were expected to take up to two weeks.
-British naval intelligence worked to convince Langsdorff that vastly superior forces were concentrating to destroy his ship, if he attempted to break out of the harbor.
-The Admiralty broadcast a series of signals, on frequencies known to be intercepted by German intelligence.
-The closest heavy units—the carrier Ark Royal and battlecruiser Renown—were some 2500 nmi away, much too far to intervene in the situation.
+British naval intelligence worked to convince Langsdorff that vastly superior forces were concentrating to destroy his ship if he attempted to break out of the harbor.
+The Admiralty broadcast a series of signals on frequencies known to be intercepted by German intelligence.
+(In reality, the closest heavy units—the carrier Ark Royal and battlecruiser Renown—were some 2500 nmi away, much too far to intervene in the situation.)
 Believing the British reports, Langsdorff discussed his options with commanders in Berlin.
 These were either to break out and seek refuge in Buenos Aires, where the Argentine government would intern the ship, or to scuttle the ship in the Plate estuary.